AcubeSAT/su-component-drivers/README.md

 ## Playing with Hardware

 ### SHT3x-DIS
-If you are using the SHT3x-DIS evaluation board along with a SAMV71 Xplained Ultra evaluation kit follow, the pinout
+If you are using the SHT3x-DIS evaluation board along with a SAMV71 Xplained Ultra evaluation kit follow, the pinout.
+You can use the `TW0` pins on the J500 connector or the `TW2` pins on the J505 connector.

 | Pin Number | Name   | Comments                                                                                                                              |
 | ------ |--------|---------------------------------------------------------------------------------------------------------------------------------------|